mgamio/blog/_posts/2023-06-29-rest-api-overview.md

 REST API is an architectural style that defines a set of guidelines for creating web services.
 It stands for Representational State Transfer and emphasizes a stateless, client-server communication model.
 REST APIs use HTTP (Hypertext Transfer Protocol) as the primary protocol for data transmission and rely on standard operations such as GET, POST, PUT, and DELETE to perform actions on resources.

 The Hypertext Transfer Protocol (HTTP) is a stateless application-level protocol for distributed, collaborative, hypertext information systems.
+Stateless in this context means a receiver must not retain the session state from previous requests.

 ## Resources

 In REST API, a resource is the **information or data** exposed through the web service.
 Resources can be entities such as users, suppliers, articles, or any other data entity that can be **uniquely identified**.
-Each resource on the Web is typically represented by a URL (Uniform Resource Locator) or endpoint defining a globally unique address.
+Each resource on the Web is typically represented by a [URL](https://en.wikipedia.org/wiki/URL){:target="_blank"} (Uniform Resource Locator) or endpoint defining a globally unique address.
 Giving something a URL turns it into a resource.

-In a business context, the following endpoint retrieves a representation of an array of article data under the following URL.
+In a business context, the following endpoint retrieves a **representation** of an array of article data under the following URL.

 ```
 GET /api/v1/articles HTTP/1.1